China Sourcing Agents

 European industrial automation integrator (anonymized)

-• Operating range: -40°C to 85°C (food processing facilities run CIP cycles; automotive plants have wide temperature swings)
+• Operating range: -40°C to 85°C

-• IP67 housing (washdown environments)
+• IP67 housing for washdown environments

-• CE marked to EN 55032 (emissions) and EN 61000-series (immunity) — not self-declaration, actual test reports
+• CE marked to EN 55032 (emissions) and EN 61000-series (immunity) — actual test reports, not self-declaration

 • Modbus RTU/TCP, OPC-UA, MQTT protocol support